Henry Plumb, Baron Plumb

 Charles Henry Plumb, Baron Plumb, (27 March 1925 – 15 April 2022) was a British politician and farmer who went into politics as a leader of the National Farmers' Union.
 He later became active in the Conservative Party and was elected as a Member of the European Parliament (MEP).
 He served as an MEP from 1979 to 1999, and was President of the European Parliament from 1987 to 1989, the only Briton to hold the post.

 Personal life

 Plumb's family was from Cheshire and had been in farming for several generations.
-His father farmed at Coleshill in Warwickshire, where his son joined him in 1940.
+He was born in Ansley, Warwickshire, on 27 March 1925.
+His father farmed at Coleshill, Warwickshire, where his son joined him in 1940.
 He took over running the farm after his father died in 1952.
 The farm ran to 300 acre and consisted primarily of a dairy herd (200 pedigree Ayrshire cattle) with 70 breeding sows and 100 acre of grain.

 Plumb was married to Marjorie from 1947 until her death in 2019; they had three children.
-He died on 15 April 2022, at the age of 97, after suffering a stroke.
+He died from a stroke at Good Hope Hospital in Sutton Coldfield on 15 April 2022, at the age of 97.